bersamabule/teaching-scheduler-6/docs/README.md

 # Teaching Scheduler Documentation

-This directory contains comprehensive documentation for the Teaching Scheduler application.
-These documents are maintained to provide a clear understanding of the project structure, components, data model, and development roadmap.
+Welcome to the Teaching Scheduler application documentation.
+This document provides an overview of the application, available documentation, and guidelines for development.

+## Overview

+Teaching Scheduler is a Next.js application designed to manage teaching schedules for educational institutions.
+It provides a user-friendly interface for viewing, creating, and managing teaching assignments and class schedules.

-## Data Source Priority
+### Data Source Priority

-The Teaching Scheduler application is designed to work primarily with the **Supabase "iWorld Scheduler" project** as its authoritative data source.
-All components first attempt to fetch live data from Supabase, with mock data used only as a fallback mechanism when the primary source is unavailable.

-- **Primary Data Source**: Supabase "iWorld Scheduler" project
-- **Fallback Only**: Mock data system (for development/offline scenarios)
+1. **Supabase "iWorld Scheduler" project** - Primary data source
+2. **Mock data** - Fallback when Supabase is unavailable

+The application includes robust error handling and will automatically fall back to mock data if the Supabase connection fails.
+Recent updates have enhanced case sensitivity handling and improved the reliability of data retrieval from the database.

-## MCP Integration
+### MCP Integration

-The application leverages Model Context Protocol (MCP) servers for various functions:
+The application uses MCP servers for:

-- **Development**: Console monitoring, debugging, and file system access
-- **Deployment**: Automated CI/CD pipeline and container orchestration
+- Development support
-- **Monitoring**: Runtime performance tracking and error detection
+- Deployment and CI/CD
-- **Integration**: External API access and third-party service connectivity
+- Monitoring and logging

-MCP servers are prioritized over custom implementations to ensure standardized, secure, and maintainable functionality.
+- Integration with other systems

 ## Available Documentation

-- **[Development Plan](development-plan.md)**: Outlines the project goals, development phases, and roadmap for the Teaching Scheduler application.
-- **[Status](status.md)**: Tracks the current progress of the project, including completed features, in-progress tasks, and next steps.
-- **[Architecture](architecture.md)**: Provides an overview of the system design, including key components and their relationships.
-- **[Components](components.md)**: Details the UI and page components that make up the application.
-- **[Data Structure](data-structure.md)**: Documents the data types, relationships, and storage mechanisms used in the application.
-- **[Tasks](tasks.md)**: Lists current and upcoming tasks organized by priority.
-- **[Deployment](deployment.md)**: Outlines the automated deployment strategy using MCP servers for CI/CD.

-## How to Use This Documentation

-### For New Developers

-If you're new to the project:
-1. Start with the **Development Plan** to understand the project goals and roadmap
-2. Review the **Architecture** document to get an overview of the system design
-3. Explore the **Components** and **Data Structure** documents to understand the implementation details
-4. Check the **Status** document to see what's currently being worked on
-5. Review the **Tasks** list to find tasks you can contribute to
-6. Understand the **Deployment** process for testing and releasing your changes

-### For Ongoing Development

-When continuing development:
-1. Check the **Status** document to understand the current state of the project
-2. Review the **Tasks** list to identify what needs to be done next
-3. Update the documentation as you make changes to the codebase
-4. Follow the deployment workflow outlined in the **Deployment** document

-### For Code Reviews

-When reviewing code changes:
-1. Reference the **Architecture** and **Components** documents to ensure changes align with the system design
-2. Check that changes follow the patterns documented in the **Data Structure** document
-3. Update the **Status** document after merging changes
-4. Verify that the changes will work with the automated deployment pipeline

-## Data Integration Guidelines

-When working with data in the Teaching Scheduler:

-1. Always attempt to fetch data from the Supabase "iWorld Scheduler" project first
-2. Use mock data only as a fallback when Supabase is unavailable
-3. Provide clear error handling for connection issues
-4. Design components to work with real data, not mock representations
-5. Indicate in the UI when fallback data is being used

-## MCP Server Usage Guidelines

-When developing or extending the Teaching Scheduler:

-1. Leverage existing MCP servers instead of building custom solutions
-2. Use the console monitoring MCP server for debugging and performance tracking
-3. Follow the deployment MCP server configuration for automated deployments
-4. Contribute improvements to MCP server integrations when possible
-5. Document any new MCP server capabilities in the architecture document
+- [Architecture](./architecture.md): System architecture and design decisions
+- [Components](./components.md): Detailed information about UI components
+- [Data Structure](./data-structure.md): Database schema and data flow
+- [Data Synchronization](./data-synchronization.md): Offline data handling and synchronization
+- [Deployment](./deployment.md): Deployment process and environments
+- [Development Plan](./development-plan.md): Roadmap and future enhancements
+- [Error Boundaries](./error-boundaries.md): Error handling and UI resilience
+- [Supabase Connectivity Troubleshooting](./supabase-connectivity-troubleshooting.md): Guide for resolving connection issues
+- [Tasks](./tasks.md): Current development tasks and priorities

+## Guidelines for New Developers

+1. Read through the documentation to understand the system architecture
+2. Set up your local environment following the instructions in the development plan
+3. Use the console monitor for debugging (see console-monitor-loader.md)
+4. Follow established coding patterns and conventions
+5. Test all changes thoroughly before submitting

+## Ongoing Development

+1. When making changes, update relevant documentation
+2. Log all identified issues in the task tracker
+3. Add comprehensive error handling for all new features
+4. Include debugging information for complex components
+5. Ensure backward compatibility with existing data structures

+## Code Reviews

+1. Code reviews should verify that documentation is updated
+2. Check for proper error handling and fallback mechanisms
+3. Ensure components handle both connected and disconnected states
+4. Verify that case sensitivity issues are handled appropriately

+## Data Integration

+The application now supports robust data integration with the Supabase backend:
+- Field names are handled in a case-insensitive manner
+- Teacher data is properly normalized between the database and UI
+- Connection retry logic improves reliability
+- Detailed debugging information is available in components

+## MCP Server Usage

+1. Refer to console-monitor-loader.md for monitoring capabilities
+2. Use the MCP server to validate deployment before pushing to production
+3. Monitor application logs through the MCP server

 ## Maintaining Documentation

-All documentation should be kept up-to-date as the codebase evolves.
-When making significant changes:

-1. Update relevant documentation files
+1. Update this document when making significant changes
-2. Ensure the **Status** document reflects the latest state of the project
+2. Add component-specific documentation for new major features
-3. Update the **Tasks** list to reflect completed and new tasks
+3. Keep the tasks list current with completed and planned work
-4. Review and update the **Architecture** and **Data Structure** documents as needed

-## Documentation Format

-All documentation is written in Markdown format for easy reading and editing.
-When contributing to documentation:

-1. Use clear, concise language
-2. Include code examples where appropriate
-3. Use headings and lists to organize information
-4. Link to other relevant documentation files when referencing them
+4. Document all known issues and their workarounds